consentsam/learnledger/API-DOCUMENTATION-EXAMPLES.md

 import { apiRequest } from './api';
 import { getCurrentWalletAddress } from './auth';

+// ⚠️ Known Issue: The PUT /userProfile endpoint has a body parsing issue
-export async function updateUserProfile(profileData) {
+// Use this workaround function that tries multiple strategies export async function updateUserProfile(profileData) {
   const walletAddress = getCurrentWalletAddress();